deannabosschert/real-time-web-2021/README.md

 - [x] Draw DLC's for every concept
 - [x] Ask questions to Justus (Room logic, scoreboard logic)
 - [x] Fix error things (e.g. when an user tries to submit an unfound category.. check api statuscodes!)
-- [ ] Hash for usernames
+- [x] Hash for usernames
-- [ ] Haven't made use of modules for this one as I usually do, might be nice?
+- [ ] Haven't made use of modules for this one as I usually do, I figured it'd be cleaner to read in terms of the real-time flow?
-- [ ] Timeout voor wanneer een user geen partner kan vinden?
+- [ ] Timeout voor wanneer een user geen partner kan vinden

 #### Quirks
-- Removed build command for css to avoid issues with Heroku
+- [ ] If someone opened a room and disconnected before another player could join, the room has to be destroyed from the availableRooms-array
-- If someone opened a room and disconnected before another player could join, the room has to be destroyed from the availableRooms-array
+- Removed build command for css to avoid issues with Heroku, so CSS is built locally first.

 ## MOSCOW
 ### Must have